luzlab/ajv-formats-draft2019/README.md

 Currently, `iri`, `iri-reference`, `idn-email`, `idn-hostname`, and `duration` formats are supported. `duration` was added in draft 2019.
-The `uuid` format was added in draft2019, but was already supported by AJV.
+The `uuid` format was added in draft2019, but is already supported by the `ajv-formats` package.

 [![Node.js CI](https://github.com/luzlab/ajv-formats-draft2019/actions/workflows/node.js.yml/badge.svg)](https://github.com/luzlab/ajv-formats-draft2019/actions/workflows/node.js.yml)